 Worn Out Flapper

 The flapper in your toilet drains water from the tank and into the bowl.
 Once the tank lever (handle) is pressed on, the flapper is pulled up and the water is drained.
 When the tank is empty, the flapper falls back onto the flush valve opening.
-If your flapper is worn or not the right fit, it can cause your toilet to constantly be running.
+If your flapper is worn out or not the right fit, it can cause your toilet to run.

 The first thing you will need to do is take the tank lid off and find the flapper chain and unclip it from the tank lever.
 Next, the flapper has two ‘ears’ that you will use to pull on, this will disconnect it from the flush valve tube.

 With your new flapper, attach it to the flush valve, making sure the ears are aligned correctly.
-Grap the new chain to the flush handle and resize it if needed.
+Place the new chain on the flush handle and resize it if needed.

 Once you put the lid back on, test everything out to see if the noise has stopped.
-If the noise keeps recurring then the next thing to consider is that you may have calcium deposits inside your pipes.
+If the noise still occurs, then the next thing to consider is that you may have calcium deposits inside your pipes.

 In this next part, if you are unfamiliar and uncomfortable dealing with pipes you may want to call a professional before further damage is caused.

-CLR drain cleaners contain toxins that are harmful to the skin and once used inside your pipes can’t drink the water immediately afterward.
+CLR drain cleaners contain toxins that are harmful to the skin and once used inside your pipes, you cannot drink the water immediately afterward.